 Half the time, the brand voice you’re looking for is in a 90-minute kickoff call.
 Listen for the phrase they keep repeating.

-I think the best designers are curious outside the canvas.
+The best designers are curious off the canvas.

-"Kayla came in with a passion for great design work, a great work ethic and a growth mindset.
-She asks the right questions, works quickly and efficiently, and takes feedback very well."
+“Kayla joined my team on a complex feature for Microsoft Edge.
+She came in with a passion for great design work, a strong work ethic, and a growth mindset.
+She asks the right questions, works quickly and efficiently, and takes feedback very well.
+In a short time I saw real growth in both her work and her confidence with ambiguous projects.
+I'd love to work with her again.”